The Editor Suggests :

 samai: (n) Spirits.

 Samaipata: The ruins of Samaipata are located in the remote mountains of central Bolivia and are one of the most enigmatic ancient sites in all of South America.
 Archaeologists no longer believe in the military use of the site but consider that it had religious significance.
 The ruins consist of two parts: 1) the stone hill with many fascinating carvings of jaguars, snakes, other zoomorphic and geometrical figures, a water tank with conduits, and a curious seating arrangement, and 2) an area to the south of the stone hill that seems to have been the administrative and residential district.
 The seating arrangement at the top of the stone hill was designed with 12 seats carved into the hilltop facing toward each other in a circle.
 Within this circle of 12 seats is another set of three seats facing outward toward the 12 seats.
 These three seats are back-to-back, so that each seat faces four of the seats of the 12.
 WSS In 2002, an archaeological expedition worked cleaning and excavating the chincana beneath Samaipata, which is approximately 30 meters deep, to investigate the existence of a communication link between the site and other major Inca settlements such as Cusco.
 This link has been described in legends and oral traditions.
 The labyrinth has not been properly investigated before.
 Several attempts have been made to examine it and depths of 20 meters have been reached without touching the bottom of the shaft.
-WKC (See, samay and pata.)
+WKC (See, samay.)

 droppedImage.pict